leminhtuan2015/angular/README.md

 - Create a new scope
 - Each controller will create a scope, in this case MainController will create a scope for itself

+#3 Scope
+- $scope is just a plain JavaScript object.